Frequently Asked Questions

 Elevated blood levels can lead to kidney damage, nervous system damage, seizures, and death.

-According to the CDC, adverse effects have no threshold.
-Blood levels are considered elevated at or above the following concentrations: 3.5 µg/dl for children 5 µg/dl for adults
+Blood levels are considered elevated at or above the following concentrations:

-If anyone in the household has an elevated blood level Prior to renovation in a pre-1979 home When there is damaged, flaking, or peeling paint in a pre-1979 home
+When there is damaged, flaking, or peeling paint in a pre-1979 home.

 Elevated levels of lead can be attributed to various sources including but not limited to lead-based paint, drinking water, soil contamination, imported goods, occupational exposure, folk remedies, and traditional cosmetics, and imported spices.
 To mitigate lead exposure, it is important to identify and address potential sources of lead contamination.
 This may involve testing for lead in paint, soil, and water, and taking appropriate measures to reduce or eliminate exposure, such as remediation, regular cleaning, and using lead-free products.